 - Experience spiritual adventure through an old cave, Gomba, and Monastery.

-- Get a unique insight into the culturally rich traditions and customs of the Magar, Gurung, and Thakalis ethnic groups of people.
+- Get a unique insight into the culturally rich traditions and customs of the Magar, Gurung, and Thakali ethnic groups of people.